cube3power/atsd/rule-engine/functions-lookup.md

 Returns the value for key `k` from the replacement table `s`.

-The function returns `null` if the table is not found or if it doesn't contain the specified key.
+The function returns an empty string if the table is not found or if it doesn't contain the specified key.

 If the optional boolean `b` parameter is specified and is set to `true`, the function returns the original key `k` in case the table is not found or if the key is not found.